 - Fourth Factor: The injury or harm caused you damages.
 You can’t sue if no harm was caused by a medical mistake.
 However, if your injury resulted in lost wages, pain and suffering, or other damages, then you can sue.

 Need a pre-settlement loan for a medical malpractice claim?

-You will have to repay only if you are successful in your claim and receive compensation for the injuries caused to you.
-If you do not receive any compensation, you are not obliged to pay back the advance.
+A medical malpractice pre-settlement loan can help you financially during the pendency of your lawsuit, and there is no risk.
+You will have to repay only if you succeed in your claim and receive compensation for your injuries.
+If your case does not settle, you are not obligated to pay back the advance.